 If you would like to book a hotel, booking.com is a great site to use.
 Keep in mind that many hotels in Maui have additional cleaning fees that will be added when you reserve the room.

-6 Things You Need to Bring for 4 Days in Maui
+6 Things You Need For Your Maui Getaway

 - Walking Sandals: A pair of sandals that you can wear on rocky beaches and for longer walks to the beach will be helpful.
 These walking sandals are very comfortable and great for water activities.